Quickstart: Use Azure Cache for Redis with an ASP.NET web app

 After you successfully test the app locally, you can deploy the app to Azure and run it in the cloud.

-To publish the app to Azure:
+To publish the app to Azure

 In the Create App Service dialog box, make the following changes:

-Add an app setting for the cache
+Add the app setting for the cache

-To add the app setting:
+To add the app setting

 Run the app in Azure